mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 WebAgency's CEO was on all the calls, as well as the company's lead designer, a senior designer, and a project manager.
 They'd show me samples of the new logos and branding.
 I told them what I liked and disliked about the options.
 They took my feedback graciously, and the next round, we'd be a little closer.

-After three or four rounds of feedback, we landed on a logo concept we all liked:
+Within six weeks, we were zeroing in on a logo concept we all liked:

 TODO: Show logo draft

 ## The first red flag: scope creep

+In addition to the logo, the agency was also responsible for choosing new fonts and colors for the website.
+They showed me mockups of different colors and how they'd look with my site design and the new logo.

-In parallel with the logo, WebAgency started doing mockups of my site with different fonts and colors.
-At first, the website was essentially my existing website, but as we continued to meet, the designs got more elaborate.
+At first, their mockups were just my site with different colors and fonts.
+As we continued to meet, the designs got more elaborate.

-Sometimes, we'd meet, and there would be no change to the logos or branding.
-They just wanted to show me design ideas for the website.
+Finally, they held a meeting just to show me different design ideas for the website.
 "To be clear, this project is still just the rebranding, right?," I asked them.

-"Oh, yes, yes," they reassured me.
-"Some branding choices won't make sense on top of the old design, so these are just quick sketches of how they could look."
+"Oh, yes, yes!" the lead designer reassured me.
+"Some branding choices wouldn't make sense on top of the old design, so these are just quick sketches of how they could look."

 But then it just continued.
+We were 95% done with the logo, and instead of making the final few adjustments, they just kept focusing on design and branding choices for the rest of the site.

 I was desperate to have the new logo because once that was done, I could put it on the sales site, my product's web app, and on the physical device's case.
 But instead of finalizing the last 10% of the logo, they just kept redesigning the website.

 The breaking point was when they started showing me new designs for my site's blog.
 From the beginning, I had said that I only cared about the purchase flow, and all other pages were explicitly out of scope.